QijinYin/DeepHistone/README.md

 # Instructions
 1. data preprocessing
+    demo dataset was generated and saved in npz format.
 2. model training and estimating
+> python train.py

 # Citation
 - Paper is in review.